wodby/docs/1.0/docs/stacks/python/local.md

 Commands:
-    help            List available commands and their description up              Start up all container from the current docker-compose.yml build           Build python image with packages from your requirements.txt or Pipfile stop            Stop all containers for the current docker-compose.yml (docker-compose stop) start           Start stopped containers
+    help            List available commands and their description up              Start up all container from the current compose.yml build           Build python image with packages from your requirements.txt or Pipfile stop            Stop all containers for the current compose.yml (docker compose stop) start           Start stopped containers
     down            Same as stop
-    prune [service] Stop and remove containers, networks, images, and volumes (docker-compose down) ps              List container for the current project (docker ps with filter by name) shell [service] Access a container via shell as a default user (by default [service] is python) logs [service]  Show containers logs, use [service] to show logs of specific service
+    prune [service] Stop and remove containers, networks, images, and volumes (docker compose down) ps              List container for the current project (docker ps with filter by name) shell [service] Access a container via shell as a default user (by default [service] is python) logs [service]  Show containers logs, use [service] to show logs of specific service